-5.1.
-Education and Science Policy (ESP) Committee is responsible for the following activities:
+- 5.1.
+Education and Science Policy (ESP) Committee is responsible for the following activities: - 5.1.1.

-- 5.1.1.
 Science and Education policy - 5.1.2.
-The ASG, BERG, UKBC and HUBS special interest groups - 5.1.3.
+The Animal Science Group (ASG), Plant Science Group (PSG), Biology Education Research Group (BERG), and Heads of University Biosciences (HUBS) special interest groups - 5.1.3.
 Accreditation of Degrees and related work - 5.1.4.
 Other advisory committees relevant to the Committee's work including the Curriculum Committee & Employer Advisory Group - 5.1.5.
 Policy issues relating to organisational members as required - 5.1.6.
 Other such matters as Council may from time to time delegate to the Committee - 5.1.7.
 Establishing formal terms of reference to be agreed by Council - 5.1.8.
-The Chair of ESP shall attend Council but may not vote.

-5.2.
-The Membership and Professional Affairs Committee will be responsible for the following activities:

-- 5.2.1.
-All membership matters including individual and organisational membership recruitment, except the disciplinary process which will be handled by a Disciplinary Panel as provided for in the Regulations - 5.2.2.
+The Chair of ESP shall attend Council but may not vote. - 5.2.
+The Membership and Professional Affairs (MPA) Committee will be responsible for the following activities: - 5.2.1.
+All membership matters including individual and organisational membership recruitment, except the disciplinary process which will be handled by a specially convened Professional Matters Committee and Appeals Panel as provided for in the Regulations - 5.2.2.
 Review and analysis of membership recruitment and retention strategies, advising on current best practice and new modes of engaging with current and potential members - 5.2.3.
 Oversight of all professional registers, ensuring that they support the communities they serve and advising on benefits packages as related to underpinning competency frameworks - 5.2.4.
 Directing training and professional development support, specifically advising on the training provision and online training portal provision - 5.2.5.
-Advising on event programmes and content, suggesting speakers, themes and sponsors as required (in collaboration with ESP committee) - 5.2.6.
-Oversight of regional branch activity through liaison with the branches working group - 5.2.7.
-Advising on stakeholder engagement activities and member organisation benefits, using current market trends and best practice indicators, including but not limited to member organisation recruitment, retention and benefit packages. - 5.2.8.
-Other such matters as Council may from time to time delegate to the Committee. - 5.2.9.
-Establishing formal terms of reference to be agreed by Council - 5.2.10.
-The Chair of MPA committee shall be the Honorary Secretary.
+Via the Events Working Group (an MPA advisory group), oversight of event programmes and content, suggesting speakers, themes and sponsors as required (in collaboration with ESP committee) - 5.2.6.
+Advising on stakeholder engagement activities and member organisation benefits, using current market trends and best practice indicators, including but not limited to member organisation recruitment, retention and benefit packages. - 5.2.7.
+Other such matters as Council may from time to time delegate to the Committee. - 5.2.8.
+Establishing formal terms of reference to be agreed by Council. - 5.2.9.
+The Chair of MPA committee shall normally be the Honorary Secretary.